mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 And then, as long as we have consciousness, consciousness always shows you certain flickering lights.
 Like or dislike, always.
 Because, we analyze death.
 We *[unintelligible]* into our life.
 So we always analyze; we fear death.

 But we can see objectively, that death is nothing but flickering lights.
 Appear, disappear, appear, disappear.
 And the [arhat](glossary#arhat) can accept death: "Oh, flickering lights."
 So that's why people ask you, “How do you feel about death?”
 Maybe he'd say, “I don't want to die.”
 “I don't want to die” doesn't mean “I don't really like death.”
-That death is accepted by him just like flickering lights; that's why he said, “I don't like [death].
+That death is accepted by him just like flickering lights; that's why he said, “I don't like death.
 I want to live more.”
 But these words are very different from if Katagiri said, “I want to live more.”
 That is really deluded. *[He chuckles.]* Hating death; clinging to life.
-Well, for the arhat, [it is the] same – but, there is a kind of humor.
+Well, for the arhat, it is the same – but, there is a kind of humor.
 “I don't want to die” – but, he knows peace, right in the middle of death.

-And he knows, on the other hand, [it is] flickering lights.
+And he knows, on the other hand, it is flickering lights.
 “Hey Katagiri,” – all these flickering lights push you, poke you.
-It taps your back. *[Tapping sound.]* “Do you like death?” – “No.” – “Do you want to live more?” – “Yes, I want to live.” – *[unintelligible]*  You don't like death.
+It taps your back. *[Tapping sound.]* “Do you like death?” – “No.” – “Do you want to live more?” – “Yes, I want to live.” – *[Unintelligible]*  You don't like death.
 But death says, “I will take care of you.” *[He laughs.]* “I will take care of you, Katagiri.
 Even though you don't like it, death is good for you.
 Death will take care of you.”
-So finally I say, “Okay, okay; that's up to you.” *[He laughs.]* Completely give up. *[unintelligible]* Because I, and death, and life, are all the same.
+So finally I say, “Okay, okay; that's up to you.” *[He laughs.]* Completely give up. *[Unintelligible]* Because I, and death, and life, are all the same.
 Come and go – just the same.

 So, maybe for an [arhat](glossary#arhat), his life is very peaceful, his death is very peaceful.
-But for a [Zen Master](glossary#zen-master) ... [someone] says, “Would you give me a certain wonderful message for the disciples because you are dying, please?
+But for a [Zen Master](glossary#zen-master) ... someone says, “Would you give me a certain wonderful message for the disciples because you are dying, please?
 We need final words.”
 [The Zen Master] says, “I don't want to die.” *[He laughs.]* These are the final words for him.
 That means, watch out – you should know flickering lights, right in the middle of death, tapping your back, always.
 But it is your back, it is your life.
 So, all you have to do is, you please die.
 Death is always tapping your back.
 That's what [the Zen Master] expressed to him.
 There is kind of humor, but it is really true.

 ##### 1:47:24

-So, there is no time to [know] whether I can die in peace, or pain and confusion.
+So, there is no time to know whether I can die in peace, or pain and confusion.
 I don't know what will happen right before I die.
 Maybe I will scream, “Help!” *[He laughs, and the group laughs.]* Maybe I will scream, *[unintelligible]* *[Laughter.]* So, no guarantee, no guarantee.
 But I know that; that's why I cannot ignore my life, my death.
 But I have to, anyway, move – *[he taps on the lecturn repeatedly]* – take one step, forward, one by one.
 That's all I have to do.
 But even though I take one step, there is no guarantee before and after.
 That's all I have to do.

 We cannot *[unintelligible]* our freedom.
 So whatever you say – “Oh, help, Katagiri, help, please,” or, “I can keep quiet and die.
 Bye-bye, for a while.” *[A few people laugh.]* – this is also not death in our [freedom], in the realm of no guarantee.
 But sometimes it's, “Bye bye” – “Oh, don't say bye-bye.” – “Why don't you go with me, just for a while?” – “No, not to death.” – “Oh, come on.” – “Shut up.
 Just go by yourself.” *[Loud group laughter.]* Maybe this happens.
 These are flickering lights... *[unintelligible]*